Austria: Leberkäs roll stolen – Upper Bavarian threatens jail in Salzburg

 The 50-year-old was caught by the shop detective.
 According to the indictment, a scuffle broke out between the two men.
 The police were called to do this.
 The thief then reportedly tried to headbutt the police officer who intervened.

 The 50-year-old was charged with robbery, attempted resistance to state authority and attempted grievous bodily harm, it said.
-At the hearing on Monday, the accused admitted to the meat loaf roll and vodka theft.
+At the hearing on Monday, the accused admitted to stealing the meat loaf rolls and vodka.
 But he never attacked anyone.
 At that time he had to beg to get something to eat.
 His lawyer said his client doesn’t need a fine, but needs help with his drinking problem.
 The trial was adjourned to May 22 because the store detective failed to appear as a witness.

 The Leberkäsdieb had already had a long career in stealing in Germany